Open-Systems-Pharmacology/Midazolam-Model/Evaluation/Input/Content/References.md

 **Buhr 1997** Buhr A, Baur R, Sigel E. Subtle changes in residue 77 of the gamma subunit of alpha1beta2gamma2 GABAA receptors drastically alter the affinity for ligands of the benzodiazepine binding site.
 J Biol Chem.
 1997 May 2;272(18):11799-804.

+** Chattopadhyay 2018** Chattopadhyay N, Kanacher K, Casjens M, Frechen S, Ligges S, Zimmermann T, Rottmann A, Ploeger B, Höchel J, Schultze-Mosgau M-H. CYP3A4-mediated effects of rifampicin on the pharmacokinetics of vilaprisan and its UGT1A1-mediated effects on bilirubin glucuronidation in humans.
+Br J Clin Pharmacol
+.
+2018 Dec;84(12):2857-2866.

 **Chung 2006** Chung E, Nafziger AN, Kazierad DJ, Bertino JS Jr. Comparison of midazolam and simvastatin as cytochrome P450 3A probes.
 Clin Pharmacol Ther.
 2006 Apr;79(4):350-61.

 **Dagenais 2009** Dagenais C, Avdeef A, Tsinman O, Dudley A, Beliveau R. P-glycoprotein deficient mouse in situ blood-brain barrier permeability and its prediction using an in combo PAMPA model.
 Eur J Pharm Sci.
 2009 Sep 10;38(2):121-37.